Skip to content

 Behr Dolphin Fin vs Chic Gray

-Behr Chic Gray is warmer than Dolphin Fin (think orange color family rather than yellow).
-It is a tiny bit less saturated so it is still solidly gray.
+Behr Chic Gray is technically a bit warmer than Dolphin Fin (think orange color family rather than yellow), but it is a tiny bit less saturated so it is still solidly gray.

 Behr Dolphin Fin swatched beside similar gray colors, with a larger swatch comparing Dolphin Fin to Chic Gray